GladLive/GladLive.AuthService.ASP/README.md

   - Dotnet SDK
   - Add Nuget Feed https://www.myget.org/F/hellokitty/api/v2 in VS (Options -> NuGet -> Package Sources)

+## How To Use

+Start the application and connect to the {baseurl}/api/AuthenticationRequest endpoint to be issued a JWT authorization response.
+To authenticate you must send username, password and grant_type password in the request body of a POST with a url encoded content type.

+For example: username=TestUsername&password=Test123&grant_type=password

+The server will issue a JWT token in the response body or error information.

 ## Builds

 (CD will be setup in the future; will not be available on NuGet)